Killbuck, Ohio

 Killbuck is a village in Holmes County, Ohio, United States, along Killbuck Creek.
-It is named for the famous Lenape chief Bemino, also known as John Killbuck Sr. The population was 810 at the 2020 census.
+The population was 810 at the 2020 census.

 From 2000 to 2002, the Village of Killbuck possessed its own police department.
 However, in March 2002, the village council voted 5–1 in favor of abolishing the department due to financial struggles.
 Local law enforcement services are now provided by the Holmes County Sheriff's Office under contract.

+History

+Killbuck was established in 1874.
+The village is named for the 18th-century Lenape chief Bemino, also known as John Killbuck Sr.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.36 sqmi, all land.